lalalam123/lalalam123/README.md

 - Senior Undergrad Computer Science Student at CUHK 💻
 - I was born and grow in Hong Kong 🇭🇰
 - Currently exchange at University of Calgary 🍁
-- I'm interested in Fullstack Web Development and Artificial Intelligence ❤️‍🔥
+- Interested in Fullstack Web Development and Artificial Intelligence ❤️‍🔥
 - Checkout my [Figma Community Profile](https://www.figma.com/@chansiklam_hi) 🧑‍🎨

 ### Connect with me